Experienced Livingston County Family Law Attorney

 The lawyer you choose for your divorce or family law matter can have a significant impact on your experience of the legal process, the tone of your divorce and, of course, the outcome of your case.

-At Gormley and Johnson Law Offices, PLC, in Howell and Brighton, our attorneys strive to help clients find agreeable solutions in the process of divorce and to maintain or develop a positive working relationship with their ex-spouse.
+At Gormley Law Offices, PLC, in Livingston County, our attorneys strive to help clients find agreeable solutions in the process of divorce and to maintain or develop a positive working relationship with their ex-spouse.
 After all, adding anger to an already stressful situation rarely leads to better resolutions and, if you share children, you will need to work together for many years to come.

 Our calm, reassuring and reasonable approach helps clients focus on reaching their goals in divorce, property settlement, child custody, alimony and premarital property issues, and child support agreements.
 For a free consultation, call us today at 517-219-9301 or fill out our online form.

 We handle more than contested or uncontested divorce.
-The Michigan family law attorneys at Gormley and Johnson Law Offices, PLC, provide comprehensive legal services to meet many of the needs a family will encounter, including:
+The Michigan family law attorneys at Gormley Law Offices, PLC, provide comprehensive legal services to meet many of the needs a family will encounter, including:

 - Custody: Child custody involves physical custody (where the children live) and legal custody (who makes decisions regarding the children’s health, education and welfare).
 Our attorneys protect the rights of parents and the best interests of the children in these matters.

 - Support: A Michigan divorce lawyer from the firm can ensure a fair determination of child support is calculated.
 Factors that are included in the mandatory formula include the gross income of each parent and each parent’s number of overnights.

 - Mothers’ and fathers’ rights: We receive many referral clients in this area of practice, particularly from fathers we have helped in the past.
 If you are a parent who is concerned about child custody, talk to our lawyers.